Skip to content

 wenlan CLI -> setup, service management, recall, doctor

-wenlan-mcp -> MCP connector for AI clients
+wenlan-mcp -> stdio + Streamable HTTP MCP for AI clients

 wenlan-types -> shared HTTP/MCP wire types